Ceres (1787 EIC ship): Return to service

 In Jamaica, Admiral Hyde Parker, the commander of the station, was concerned that Grampus had brought a disaffected crew that could spread mutiny there too.
 He identified one agitator, whom he had hanged.
-By 1798 Grampus was under the command of Captain George Hart, serving as a transport.
+By 1798, Grampus was under the command of Captain George Hart, serving as a transport.

 Fate

 On the morning of 19 January 1799, Grampus was in the Thames and under the command of Captain John Hall.
 She weighed at 7a.m., and took a pilot, Sammuel Richardson, on board.
-Nevertheless, by 9a.m. she had grounded on the Barking Shelf.
+Nevertheless, by 9 a.m. she had grounded on the Barking Shelf.
 She could not be refloated and so for the next three days work went on to remove her stores, her masts, and whatever else could be salvaged.
-On 21 January the decision was made to abandon her as by then she had 20 ft of water in her hold.
+On 21 January, the decision was made to abandon her, as by then she had 20 ft of water in her hold.
 The subsequent court martial absolved Captain Hall and his officers and crew of any responsibility, instead blaming Richardson's ignorance.

 The wreck proved to be an obstacle to navigation so in April, the Commissioners of the Navy issued a call for proposals to "remove and clear the River Thames of the Wreck of His Majesty's late Ship Grampus, now on Shore on Barking-Shelf, opposite the Powder-Houses".
 On 12 April 1799, the wreck was set on fire and destroyed.